-In fact gum diseases are 100% preventable with regular dental check-ups and good oral hygiene practices!
+In fact, gum diseases are 100% preventable with regular dental check-ups and good oral hygiene practices!

 What Causes Bleeding Gums?

-Bleeding gums is a result of the improper removal of plaque.
-The healthy tissue around the teeth are attacked by the germs contained in plaque, leading to both gum inflammation and irritation and bleeding.
+Bleeding gums are a result of the improper removal of plaque.
+The healthy tissue around the teeth is attacked by the germs contained in plaque, leading to both gum inflammation and irritation and bleeding.

 There are two main types of gum disease:

-Gingivitis Disease Gingivitis refers to the inflammation of the gums in which the gums surrounding the teeth become red and swollen.
+Gingivitis refers to the inflammation of the gums in which the gums surrounding the teeth become red and swollen.
 Thus, they are more likely to bleed when you brush and floss your teeth.
 This is the first stage of gum disease.

 Bleeding gums are a sign of gum disease and yes! you need to be worried!